Labour market overview, UK: May 2024

 Vacancies

 Vacancies are defined as positions for which employers are actively seeking recruits from outside their business or organisation.
 The estimates are based on the Vacancy Survey.
 This is a survey of businesses designed to provide estimates of the stock of vacancies across the economy, excluding agriculture, forestry, and fishing (a small sector for which the collection of estimates would not be practical).
-For more information, see our Guide to labour market statistics methodology.

 Pay As You Earn Real Time Information

 These data come from HM Revenue and Customs' (HMRC's) Pay As You Earn (PAYE) Real Time Information (RTI) system.
 They cover the whole population, rather than a sample of people or companies, and they will allow for more detailed estimates of the population.
-The PAYE RTI statistics are official statistics in development (previously called experimental statistics) as the methodologies used to produce the statistics are still in their development phase.
+The PAYE RTI statistics are official statistic in development (previously called experimental statistics) as the methodologies used to produce the statistics are still in their development phase.

 In June 2023, the Office for Statistics Regulation (OSR) published an assessment report of HM Revenue and Customs (HMRC) and Office for National Statistics (ONS) statistics on earnings and employment from Pay as You Earn Real Time Information (PAYE RTI).
 HMRC and the ONS welcome OSR's assessment report and have developed an action plan focusing on the six requirements.